wrcamachob/PermisosN5/README.md

 This Backend is .Net Core, we can change connection string in file appsettings.json

 FrontEnd
 This frontend is Angular.
-After download just run this command --npm install --npm i sweetalert
+After download just run this command --npm install --npm i sweetalert --ng serve -o